Acce5sDenied/MCBE_Parkour_wiki/README.md

 + No presence of bursting or shift glitch.
 + Shifting would only goes to 0.025 off edge.
 This means rankupping in bedrock sucks!!
 + No air sprint delay. (= java 1.19.4 and +)
-+ Sprint would cancel after touching a wall BUT only if `inward velocity > a certain number` This number is yet to be defined through my testing.
++ Sprint would cancel after touching a wall BUT only if you're acceleration into the wall is past a certain value.
-+ Sprint deactivation is partially determined server-side.
 + Have all-direction joystick controls.
-+ You have 16 b/t absolute speed cap.(Yes, I did use a tnt cannon to test)
++ You have 16 b/t absolute speed cap.

 ---

 ## Numbers
-I did not look at the code, I got these by testing.
+got these through experimenting.
 ### Base values
 the formulas should be the same as java's
 + shifted acceleration: `0.294`
 + walk acceleration: `0.98`
 + sprint acceleration: `1.274`
-+ sprint jump acceleration towards facing: `0.2`?
++ sprint jump acceleration towards facing: `0.2`
 + ground slipperiness: `0.6`
 + airborne slipperiness: `0.0`
-+ motion conserved to next tick: `0.91`
++ velocity conserved to next tick: `0.91`
 + jump vertical acceleration: `0.42`
 + vertical drag: `0.98`
 + gravity acceleration: `0.08`